Breaks in Word documents

-The following example shows how you can add various text breaks into a document.
+The following example shows how to add various text breaks into a document in C# and VB.NET using the GemBox.Document library.

 using GemBox.Document;